jordan-playfab/playfab-liveops-game/plan.md

 - [ ] Put player ID in URL
 - [ ] Put everything in URL, make page refreshable
 - [ ] Credits page
+- [ ] Player title data to equip weapons and armor

+# Pages

+1. Introduction / what is this
+1. Main menu
+    1. Play
+    1. Load initial data
+    1. Download data
+    1. Credits
+    1. Tutorial
+    1. LiveOps techniques
+1. Game
+    1. Director / select destination
+    1. Home base / Tower
+        1. Shop
+    1. Character status (popup?)
+    1. Inventory (popup?)
+    1. Planet
+        1. Area
+            1. Combat
+1. Load initial data
+1. Download data
+1. Credits
+1. Tutorial
+1. LiveOps techniques

+# Combat

+When you go to a planet and pick an area, the game selects a random enemy group for you to face.

+The player clicks on an enemy to shoot them with the equipped weapon.
+That counts as a turn.

+Every (random number) turns, the enemy fires and has a (random number) chance to do damage.

+Armor has a defense stat which, when divided by 100, indicates how much damage it blocks from the enemy.

+- Enemies have HP and damage
+- Player has HP
+- Player has guns
+- Guns have damage